Human intelligence: Triarchic theory of intelligence

-The triarchic theory does not argue against the validity of a general intelligence factor; instead, the theory posits that general intelligence is part of analytic intelligence, and only by considering all three aspects of intelligence can the full range of intellectual functioning be fully understood.
+The triarchic theory does not argue against the validity of a general intelligence factor; instead, the theory posits that general intelligence is part of analytic intelligence, and only by considering all three aspects of intelligence can the full range of intellectual functioning be understood.

-More recently, the triarchic theory has been updated and renamed as the Theory of Successful Intelligence by Sternberg.
-Intelligence is now defined as an individual's assessment of success in life by the individual's own (idiographic) standards and within the individual's sociocultural context.
+Sternberg updated the triarchic theory and renamed it to the Theory of Successful Intelligence.
+He now defines intelligence as an individual's assessment of success in life by the individual's own (idiographic) standards and within the individual's sociocultural context.
 Success is achieved by using combinations of analytical, creative, and practical intelligence.
 The three aspects of intelligence are referred to as processing skills.
 The processing skills are applied to the pursuit of success through what were the three elements of practical intelligence: adapting to, shaping of, and selecting of one's environments.
 The mechanisms that employ the processing skills to achieve success include utilizing one's strengths and compensating or correcting for one's weaknesses.

 Sternberg's theories and research on intelligence remain contentious within the scientific community.